This section of the Kubernetes documentation aims to help you learn to run

 There is a wide variety of software that can be used to integrate Kubernetes with an identity

 provider.
-However, when using OIDC authentication for Kubernetes, it is important to consider the
+However, when using OIDC authentication in Kubernetes, it is important to consider the

 following hardening measures: